 - 1. First unplug the tool. - 2.
-Lower the blade assembly and lock it in place using the Head Lockdown Pin. - 3.
-Lay a carpenter's square on the Table with one edge along the Blade and the other along the Fence.
+Lower the Saw Head Assembly and lock it in place using the Head Lock-Down Pin. - Pull up on the Miter Detent Lock Lever to unlock the Table.
+Push the Detent Latch Button down and move the Table to the 0° miter position.
+Release the Miter Detent Lock Lever to lock the Table in position. - Lay a carpenter's square on the Table with one edge along the Blade and the other along the Fence.
 Any inaccuracy should be visible.
 NOTE: The square must contact the surface of the Blade, not the teeth, for an accurate reading.